 2. Add some power food to your diet.
 Certain foods are great for strengthening your hair, including but not limited to sunflower seeds, spinach, eggs, and green tea!
 Including these foods and other that are big on nutrients that help your hair will reduce your risk and strengthen your roots and thin, breakable strands.

 3. Avoid heat products.
 I know, asking this seems impossible, especially for girls with unruly locks.
 Curling irons, straighteners, and blow dryers can cause thinning and breakage in your hair, especially with excessive use.
 While protective sprays and gels can help, it also causes excess build-up on your hair that can also lead to losing it.
 Just cut back, you don’t have to throw out your styling tools forever.
+You can always try and install nano ring hair extensions from time to time!

 4. Take a step back.
 Sometimes stress in high amounts can play on your health, including your hair.
 Losing hair suddenly in small but noticeable amounts could be chalked up to extra stress in your life.
 If you’re losing sleep or having symptoms of anxiety and depression, it’s probably related to your stress levels.